IPD:An Incremental Prototype based DBSCAN for large-scale data with cluster representatives: IPD

 \begin{corollary} The number of test samples for ensuring that there exist at least two samples of each cluster with probability $P$ is obtained from:

 \end{corollary} One may put $P=1$, for the theoretical minimum number.
-Practically we can keep $P$ high. \begin{corollary} For uniform probability distribution of clusters $p_i = \frac{1}{k}$.
+Practically $P$ can be kept high. \begin{corollary} For uniform probability distribution of clusters $p_i = \frac{1}{k}$.
 Hence, the theoretical minimum number is given by the solution of the following equation:

 \end{corollary}

 This step aims to provide a measure of the `goodness' of the prototype.
 This strategy verifies whether the prototype can portray the cluster structure of the original dataset.
 We use the notion of ``clustering stability" to measure the `goodness' of the prototype.
 The notion of stability ensures that the cluster structure present in the graph replicates the cluster structure of the dataset $X$.